DataDog/hiring-engineers/answers.md

 5. Bonus Question Can you change the collection interval without modifying the Python check file you created?

 By modifying the check's yaml file - no need to edit python script as per above.

+## Visualizing Data
+1. Utilize the Datadog API to create a Timeboard that contains:
+- Your custom metric scoped over your host.
+- Any metric from the Integration on your Database with the anomaly function applied.
+- Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

+The timeboard was created using the start template located [here](https://docs.datadoghq.com/api/?lang=python#timeboards "DataDog Docs")
+The JSON structure was done with the help of a second timeboard created in the UI to speed things up.
+The JSON used in python needed some clean-up (remove null values, autoscale ...)

+The python script is located [here]()

+2. Once this is created, access the Dashboard from your Dashboard List in the UI:

+Set the Timeboard's timeframe to the past 5 minutes Take a snapshot of this graph and use the @ notation to send it to yourself.
+Bonus Question: What is the Anomaly graph displaying?